Exam Candidate Information

 The Contingency Day is not in place so that students may “catch-up” any missed examinations.
 It is important that all students are aware that they must sit their examinations on the time and date shown on their individual Examination Candidate Timetables (ECT).

 General Exam Guidance

 Behaviour and uniform rules (including those regarding make-up, jewellery, etc.) apply as if you were attending school as normal.

 From the beginning of the 2022/2023 academic year, the Foyer door entrance is inaccessible.
-Entry to the Main Hall for all exams will be via the Maths Quad Fire Doors.
-Should you wish to hand in a pre-packaged and labelled mobile phone (see below) you must enter via the short Science Corridor door;
+Entry to the Main Hall for all exams will be via the Science Block entrance.

 Candidates are responsible for supplying their own equipment.
-We will only supply replacements in the case of candidate equipment failure - we cannot guarantee to be able to replace all equipment for all candidates - it may be prudent to bring your own replacements.
+We will only supply replacements in the case of candidate equipment failure - we cannot guarantee to be able to replace all equipment for all candidates, so it may be prudent to bring your own replacements.

 Candidates are responsible for knowing their own candidate number.